Understanding How To Self-Publish And Make Money

 But for most authors and creators, you need to widen your sales plan to include a variety of options.

 That’s where tools like Lulu Direct come into play.
-Using our direct connections to WooCommerce and Shopify (or our developer API), you can sell your books directly to your fans.
+Using our direct connections to WooCommerce, Wix, and Shopify (or our developer API), you can sell your books directly to your fans.
 That means no more links from your blog, website, or social profiles to Amazon.
 Your newest fans can buy directly from you—allowing you to earn more from each sale and collect their contact information so you can market your next book.

 Using direct sales on your website and social profiles doesn’t stop you from distributing to retailers like Amazon or through the Ingram network.
 It’s often the right choice to offer both—giving your readers free rein to shop the way they want.